duckduckgo/zeroclickinfo-goodies/README.md

 people to contribute to DuckDuckHack in niche areas without needing much - if any - programming experience.

+I call them 'Sage' because someone who is 'sage' is well-versed, wise and specialist in a particular field - exactly what I hope Sages can cater for, any answer which requires the input of someone wise to that field (for example, cheat sheets are *'specialist'* knowledge).

 A Sage Instant Answer would consist of two parts:

 1. The Controller: the Controller would represent the *type* and *use* of